bojanv91/bojanv91.github.io/Snow/_posts/2016-07-11-areas-like-nested-feature-folders-in-asp-net.md

     public class FeatureFoldersRazorViewEngine : RazorViewEngine
     {
-        //This needs to be initialized to the root namespace of your MVC project. private static string _rootNamespace; // e.g. VERT.WebApp
+        // This needs to be initialized to the root namespace of your MVC project. private static string _rootNamespace; // e.g. BooUniversity.Delivery.WebMvc

         public FeatureFoldersRazorViewEngine(string rootNamespace)
         {